gongfc/VirtualDigitalHuman_WorkReport/README.md

 ## Demo2 : 3D Human Reconstruction
 Through the front and back pictures and action videos of the human body, Smplx body models and corresponding textures and actions are generated.
-Replace the head with Flames(with facial emotions) in a different way than above.<br/>
+Replace the head with Flames(with facial expression) in a different way than above.<br/>
-Finally, Another 3D virtual human with voice broadcast is generated.<br/>
+Finally, Another 3D virtual human with voice broadcast function is generated.<br/>
 The GIF of the final results and the implementation process are shown below : <br/>
 (MP4 with sound of the final results, please download the [3DHumanReconstruction.mp4](3DHumanReconstruction.mp4).
 It is also included in the [pan.baidu.com](https://pan.baidu.com/s/1DAcX4ngI5wYj3Ad_goTp4w?pwd=7y69) )
 <table><tr>